fdb/textbutler/README.md

 - Allow the user to edit the snippets file in TextEdit.
 - Allow the user to edit the snippets in a custom GUI.
 - Allow snippets to control customer placement (e.g. between HTML tags).
+- Add an option to start the application at login.